nomike/nomikes_python_challenges/chapters/1/1.0/exercise.md

 # Cleanup

-When you're done with this excercise, cleanup by deleting the `c1` folder with all of it's content.
+When you're done with this exercise, cleanup by deleting the `c1` folder with all of it's content.